News

 6. How will the project be funded?

 Funding for dam removal and whitewater park construction often comes from a combination of state and federal grants, local contributions, private donors, and sometimes from specific economic development funds.
 These projects are often eligible for environmental and recreation-focused grants due to their community and ecological benefits.
-This strategy is a community wide initiative that includes many key partnerships locally, including but not limited to the Curwensville Regional Development Corporation, Clearfield Revitalization Corporation, Visit Clearfield County, Clearly Ahead Development Corporation, Clearfield County Conservation District, and local municipalities of Clearfield Borough, Curwensville Borough, and Pike Township.
+This strategy is a community wide initiative that includes many key partnerships locally, including but not limited to the Curwensville Regional Development Corporation, Clearfield Revitalization Corporation, Visit Clearfield County, Clearly Ahead Development Corporation, Clearfield County Conservation District, and local municipalities.

 7. Will this project increase taxes?